-- 3 Verify that the power supplies are fully seated in the chassis and that the retaining screws are secure. - 4 Verify that the fan tray is fully seated in the chassis and that the thumb screws are secure. - 5 When the TLX320 has been inspected and found to be in suitable condition, the installation process can begin.
+- 3 Verify that the four power supplies above the fan tray are secure in the chassis. - 4 Verify that the fan tray is fully seated in the chassis and that the thumb screws are secure. - 5 When the TLX640 has been inspected and found to be in suitable condition, the installation process can begin.

-Connecting to the TLX320
+Connecting to the TLX640